wmenjoy/awesome-knowleges/languages/shell/command/echo.md

      The echo utility writes any specified operands, separated by single blank (` ') characters and fol- lowed by a newline (`\n') character, to the standard output.

-     only -n option a supported to do not print the trailing newline character
+     only -n option is supported to do not print the trailing newline character

      echo command default enables the interpretation of backslash escapes.
 ```